Thursday, January 28, 2016

 Three albums in and Emperor was continuing to grow more and more ambitious and technical in their compositions.
-Ihsahn was ever improving as a guitarist and after the flawed production of the band's first two, (though be it still excellent), albums In the Nightside Eclipse and Anthems to the Welkin at Dust, IX Eqilibrium offered up the most massive and brutal sound they'd ever have.
-The leading "Curse You All Men!" is the best Emperor song period if there is one and "Sworn" and "An Elegy of Icaros" don't trail that far behind.
-IX was the first Emperor record to be done as a trio, (Ihsahn, Samoth, and "the feet never stop" Trym), and out of the four full-lengths we have, this be the strongest.
+Ihsahn was ever improving as a guitarist, and after the flawed production of the band's first two, (though still excellent), albums In the Nightside Eclipse and Anthems to the Welkin at Dust, IX Eqilibrium offered up the most massive and brutal sound that they had had.
+The leading "Curse You All Men!" is the best Emperor song period, yet "Sworn" and "An Elegy of Icaros" do not trail that far behind.
+IX was the first Emperor record to be done as a trio, (Ihsahn, Samoth, and "the feet never stop" Trym), and out of the four full-lengths that we have, this be the strongest.

 449. Whats Going On (1971) - Marvin Gaye

-Blasphemy to most anyone for not considering this one of the top ten albums in the history of humankind, but through overrated though no fault of it's own, Marvin Gaye's magnum opus What's Going On is still mighty fine.
-Gaye famously produced it himself and stepped up to take control of his career with Motown at the time and the resulting song-cycle of On boasts two of soul music's most iconic jams in the title track and "Mercy Mercy Me (The Ecology)".
-But I'd easily say the closing "Inner City Blues (Make Me Wanna Holler)" is as perfect a song as there exists, giving the album's song-to-song, consistent musical and lyrical theme it's just finale.
+Blasphemy I know for not considering this one of the top ten albums in the history of humankind, but though overrated through no fault of its own, Marvin Gaye's magnum opus What's Going On is still mighty fine.
+Gaye famously produced it himself and stepped up to take control of his career with Motown at the time, and the resulting song-cycle boasts two of soul music's most iconic jams in the title track and "Mercy Mercy Me (The Ecology)".
+Yet I would easily say that the closing "Inner City Blues (Make Me Wanna Holler)" is as perfect a song as there is, giving the album's track-to-track, consistent musical and lyrical theme its just finale.

 448. Badmotorfinger (1991) - Soundgarden